 JavaScript: Logical operators

-You can combine logical expressions to create increasingly cleverer and more useful checks.
-One good example is password verification.
-As you know, some websites want a password of 8 to 20 characters on signup.
-Frankly, it's a weird restriction, but whatever, it is what it is.
-In math, we would write 8 < x < 20 (where x is the length of a particular password), but that trick won't work in JavaScript.
-We would have to make two separate logical expressions and connect them with the special "AND" operator:
+Logical expressions can be combined with one another, creating increasingly tricky checks.
+A good example is password validation.
+As you know, some websites require a password between 8 and 20 characters long during registration.
+Honestly, it's a strange restriction, but what can you do.
+In math, we would write 8 < x < 20 (where x is the length of a specific password), but in JavaScript this trick won't work.
+We will have to make two separate logical expressions and join them with a special "AND" operator:

-A password longer than 8 characters **AND** a password shorter than 20 characters.
+The password is longer than 8 characters **AND** the password is shorter than 20 characters.

-Here's a function that takes the password and says whether it meets the conditions or not:
+Here is a function that takes a password and says whether it meets the conditions or not:

 const isStrongPassword = (password) => {